Jyothif/Resume/README.md

 * I am Active and Exurbanite in every act of the company, made the company grow in their sales by actively participating in the admissions
 * I am the most and known member of the company to approach and easy-going person
 * I have worked in every aspect of the company to grow in its sales.
-## Education
-B.Tech computer science of from Noble college of Engineering and Technology for women with 70.3%